cs1302uga/cs1302-ce07/README.md

 1. Generate the API documentation website for all of the code in the `cs1302` package into the `doc` directory.
 You may need to create the `doc` directory if it does not already exist.
-   Host the documentation on Nike using `cs1302-ce07-doc` as the name for your symbolic link.
+   Host the documentation on Odin using `cs1302-ce07-doc` as the name for your symbolic link.
    What is the URL to your hosted website?

 1. Run the 1302 `checkstyle` program on all `.java` files.
 If errors are reported, look up each error